 Electrification and digitalization of the transport and heating as well as the forthcoming 'industry 4.0'-revolution, based on robotics and artificial intelligence systems, will significantly increase the role of electricity in final energy consumption.
-It might also result in a much more growing electricity and energy demand than currently projected.
-The IEA has forecasted in its latest 'WEO-2017'-report that the rise 60% in its major New Policy Scenario (NPS) - twice the estimated total demand growth.
-85% of it will come from developing countries take into account a growing world population by 2040 and further rising living standards.
+It might also result in a higher demand for electricity and energy than currently projected.
+The IEA (International Energy Agency) has forecasted in its latest 'WEO-2017'-report that by 2040 global electricity demand will increase by 60% according to its major New Policy Scenario (NPS) - twice the estimated total demand growth.
+85% of it will come from developing countries, when the growing world population and the further rise in living standards are taken into account.
 The share of electricity in the final energy consumption might grow from 20% up to 23% in the NPS and 27% in the Sustainable Development Scenario (SDS) by 2040.

-But the electrification of the worldwide transport sector might need more time and won't decrease the oil demand as many supporters of electric vehicles (EVs) currently expect.
+But the electrification of the worldwide transport sector might need more time and may not decrease the oil demand as many supporters of electric vehicles (EVs) currently expect.
 For the international car industry, it is not yet clear that the time for petrol and diesel cars has already ended due to various factors and challenges: (1) The environmental balance of battery-driven EVs is currently questionable as long as high energy-intensive battery production is based largely on fossil fuels.
-The problem might even get worse, if a higher electricity demand might not be based on an expansion of renewables but on a fossil fuels at least the short- and mid-term future; (2) the manifold problems of insufficient infrastructures (such as expensive battery charging stations), particularly in less-populated density countries, cannot be solved just in a few years.
+The problem might even get worse, if a higher electricity demand is not based on an expansion of renewables but on fossil fuels at least in the short- and mid-term future; (2) the manifold problems of insufficient infrastructures (such as expensive battery charging stations), particularly in less densely populated countries, cannot be solved just in a few years.
 (3) The international car and oil industries also place their hopes on widespread commercialised new biofuels and synfuels (based on algae or another basis), which could provide another environmental friendly solution to internal combustion engine (ICE) vehicles by decreasing CO2 emission.
-If these alternative fuels become commercially viable and offer a future for ICEs, the rise for batteries (and their raw materials) might decrease for at least some time.
+If these alternative fuels become commercially viable and offer a future for ICEs, the demand for batteries (and their raw materials) might decrease for at least some time.

-Technology innovations and their implementation in other sectors might be fueled by digitalization.
-The worldwide spread of cryptocurrencies, Blockchain, cloud systems and other disruptive technologies, for instance, has proved to be very energy intensive and threatened many energy forecasts.
-EU's and IEA's projected electricity demand growth appears to overlook still or at least marginalise those combined impacts of various technological developments.
+Technology innovations and their implementation in other sectors might be fuelled by digitalization.
+The worldwide spread of cryptocurrencies, Blockchain, cloud systems and other disruptive technologies, for instance, have proven to be very energy intensive and threaten many energy forecasts.
+The EU's and IEA's projected electricity demand growth appears to still overlook or at least marginalise those combined impacts of various technological developments.
 Thus the EU's targets of its integrated energy and climate policies for 2030/2040 might be too optimistic if not unrealistic.
-While electrification and digitalization also promise substantial prospects for energy conservation and enhancing energy efficiency, many new technology developments and the electrification do not taking energy efficiency sufficiently into account.
+While electrification and digitalization also promise substantial prospects for energy conservation and enhancing energy efficiency, many new technological developments and the electrification of all energy and industrial sectors do not take energy efficiency sufficiently into account.
 As a result, underestimating the increase of electricity demand could have wide-ranging implications for the future energy mix, climate targets and the agreed and defined energy conservation as well as efficiency targets on the national, regional (i.e. EU) and global level.

-In the short- and mid-term perspective, the worldwide energy transition to a global decarbonised energy system may offer diversification of the energy mix by adding various RES to the energy mix.
-In the longer-term, perspective, an electrified energy system will rely rather on a single transport modality and a less diversified energy system with all the subsystems being dependent on a stable supply of electricity, the internet and a stable cybersecurity environment.
+In the short- and mid-term perspective, the worldwide energy transition to a global decarbonised energy system may offer a diversification of the energy mix by adding various RES to the energy mix.
+In the longer-term perspective, an electrified energy system will rely rather on a single transport modality and a less diversified energy system with all the subsystems being dependent on a stable supply of electricity, the internet and a stable cybersecurity environment.